raphaelmansuy/tutorials/23_google_agent_adk.md

 ## Pro Tip 💡

 When designing multi-agent systems, start with a clear separation of concerns.
 Each agent should have a well-defined role and area of expertise.
-This makes the system easier to develop, test, and maintain[^4_5].
+This makes the system easier to develop, test, and maintain.

 ---